rgxcp/data-encryption-standard/README.md

-# 🕵️ JavaScript/TypeScript - Data Encryption Standard
+# 🕵️ DES (Data Encryption Standard)
-**EN**: DES algorithm implementation in JavaScript and TypeScript.
+DES algorithm implementation in JavaScript and TypeScript.

-**ID**: Implementasi algoritma DES dalam JavaScript dan TypeScript.

 ## Status
 END OF LIFE